AlexMayol/midnight_products_cms/README.md

 All of these entities can be created, modified and deleted.
 Each one has a form inside to update it and see the change in real time.

-This frontend is hosted on GitHub Pages.
+This frontend is hosted on Heroku.

 ## FAQ
 1. Does your API have an auth system?